MMT-Community/Python_Fundamentals/README.md

 Modules are Python files containing reusable code.
 Packages are collections of modules organized in directories.
 They allow you to organize and structure large projects and reuse code across multiple programs.

-## 9. Object-Oriented Programming (OOP)

-OOP is a programming paradigm that uses objects (instances of classes) to structure code.
-It includes concepts like:

-- Classes and objects: Blueprints for creating objects with attributes and methods
-- Inheritance: Creating new classes based on existing ones
-- Polymorphism: Using a single interface for different data types
-- Encapsulation: Bundling data and methods that work on that data
-- Abstraction: Hiding complex implementation details

-## 10. Python Standard Library

-The Python Standard Library is a collection of modules and packages that come pre-installed with Python.
-It provides a wide range of functionality for common programming tasks, such as mathematical operations, date and time handling, and generating random numbers.

-## 11. Best Practices

-Following best practices ensures that your code is readable, maintainable, and consistent:

-- PEP 8: The official style guide for Python code
-- Code organization: Structuring your code logically
-- Documentation: Adding comments and docstrings to explain your code
-- Naming conventions: Using clear and consistent names for variables, functions, and classes

-These concepts form the foundation of Python programming.
-Understanding and applying them will help you write efficient, readable, and maintainable Python code.